On Interviewing, Part 1

 - What do you think will be the biggest challenge for the new hire?

-Tip 2 – Another good way to prepare for the interview is to put together 3-5 well thought out power stories and a couple lessons learned stories.
-Power stories are your stories about times that you solved problems or had a positive impact in your work.
-Keep your power stories in a notebook in Evernote and save them forever!
-These stories are very important to think about in advance of the interview for responses to behavioral interviewing questions which are used very often by skilled interviewers.
+Tip 2 – Another good way to prepare for the interview is to put together 3-5 power stories and a couple of lessons learned stories.
+Power stories are your stories about times you solved problems or positively impacted your work.
+Keep your power stories in a notebook in Evernote and save them forever.
+These stories are essential to think about before the interview for potential responses to behavioral interviewing questions often used by skilled interviewers.
 Behavioral interview questions are ones that ask you to describe times in the past when you solved this or that type of problem.
-A good format for the stories is to describe the problem, describe the action you took, then describe the result.
-This is called the PAR technique for Problem, Action, Result.
-Once you write these stories out, list in the margin the characteristics these stories demonstrate.
-Then you have ready answers for some questions like “Tell me about a time when _____?” or “What is your biggest strength and why?”
-Don’t forget to rehearse your answers out loud.
-It is best to have someone ask you the questions in order to practice most effectively.

-To learn even more about strategies for job interviewing, I highly recommend the books by Carole Martin, The Interview Coach.
+To learn even more about job interviewing strategies, I recommend the books by Carole Martin, The Interview Coach.
 A great one to start with is Boost Your Interview IQ.